wehlutyk/thesis/content/4-discussion.md

 The subjects solve the task as follows: instead of both cursors permanently criss-crossing each other, a kind of turn-taking behaviour spontaneously appears where one subject stays still while the other criss-crosses it, then the roles are reversed and the first one criss-crosses the second one that is now staying still.
-Thus a new level of interactive regularity appears, built on the previous one: turn-taking in the perceptual crossing.
-^[Interestingly, the authors also ask the subjects to give Perceptual Awareness Scale ratings for the moments at which they click, and find that such turn-taking episodes correspond to a mutually heightened perceptual awareness of the presence of an other.
+Thus a new level of interactive regularity appears, built on the previous one: turn-taking in the perceptual crossing.^[ Interestingly, the authors also ask the subjects to give Perceptual Awareness Scale ratings for the moments at which they click, and find that such turn-taking episodes correspond to a mutually heightened perceptual awareness of the presence of an other.
 ]
 Such regularities behave as interactive norms that the subjects can either follow, thus sustaining the interaction in its existing format, or not follow, thus breaking down the interaction but possibly creating a higher level of regularity that can evolve into a new norm.